Two Man Advantage

 The band achieved some degree of notoriety in 2004 for a legal entanglement with the Zamboni Company over the song "Zamboni Driving Maniac".
 The band received a cease and desist letter from Zamboni, alleging that the band's song did not mesh with the company's public image.
 Many songs pay homage to the 1980s New York Islanders, and the Nassau Veterans Memorial Coliseum.
 Two Man Advantage was active in the New York Hardcore scene for many years, and still continues to play shows locally throughout the New York metro area.
 The band still occasionally travels to other cities and states to play shows.
+Little known fact, Drunk Bastard loves to play piano in the nude.